-In Fig. 9 the mCDW distribution derived from the OMP analysis was superimposed to the velocity distributions to identify the main mCDW pathways.
-On all sections the intermediate layer of the inverse model appeared dominated by the presence of mCDW, with local maxima of mCDW relative concentrations roughly located within the velocity cores of the inflow (southeastward) and outflow (northwestward) branches.
+In Figure 9 the mCDW distribution derived from the OMP analysis was superimposed to the velocity distributions to identify the main mCDW pathways.
+On all sections the intermediate layer of the inverse model appeared dominated by the presence of mCDW, with local maxima of mCDW relative concentrations roughly located within the velocity cores of the inflow (South-Eastward) and outflow (North-Eastward) branches.
 In the summer 2008, the mCDW entered the shelf in the northeastern part of the sill and, from there, turned eastward towards the Mertz Bank and continued its way southeastward following the upper flank of the Mertz Bank up to the MGT.
 After recirculating in front of the glacier the water mass entered the outflow branch of the gyre circulation flowing toward the Adélie Sill.